vkuokka/response-logger/README.md

 	}
 ]
 ```
-`url` determines where the requests are sent to.
+- `url` determines where the requests are sent to.
-`code` determines what HTTP status code is expected in response.
+- `code` determines what HTTP status code is expected in response.
-`content-type` determines expected type of content sent from server.
+- `content-type` determines expected type of content sent from server.
-`content` determines a string that will be searched from the response body.
+- `content` determines a string that will be searched from the response body.

-<strong> ! </strong> All of the fields have to be present in the object, but in `content-type` and `content` can contain empty string.<strong> ! </strong>
+<strong> ! </strong> All of the fields have to be present in the object, but `content-type` and `content` can contain empty string.<strong> ! </strong>
 #### Logs
 By default the logs are written into `response.log` file.
 ```